Zingle/rest-api-documentation/error_codes.md

 3103 | Contact channel missing country |
-3104 | Contact channel already assigned to another contact | 3105 | Contact channel display name already in use for this contact | 3200 | Custom field not found |
+3104 | Contact channel already assigned to another contact | 3105 | Contact channel display name already in use for this contact | 3106 | Contact channel display name must be 'HOME','BUSINESS', or 'MOBILE' | 3107 | Service channel format is not valid for the specified type | 3200 | Custom field not found |
 3201 | Unable to modify global custom field |
 3202 | Custom field display name already in use |